-terraform plan assess the current TF configuration to decide whatever the desired state is up-to-date by comparing it with the current one, thus creating a so-called plan with all of the pending changes if any.
-Now, the plan is exportable to a file and this is where it can gets a bit confusing for those who are not reading the docs.
+terraform plan assess the current TF configuration to decide whatever the desired state is up-to-date by comparing it with the current one, thus creating a so-called plan with all pending changes if any.
+Now, the plan is exportable to a file and this is where it can get a bit confusing for those who are not reading the docs.
 With that being said, let me show you how to properly run

 By intuition, many beginners will try to output the terraform plan to a plan.tf file which confusingly is not the right way to do so.
 The command being

 terraform plan -out=plan.tf will simply lead to an invalid character error caused by

 terraform validate, although it would pass initially if you run

 terraform apply plan.tf.
 Every time you have new TF managed resources that needs to be deployed, you’ll need to remove any plan output file leftovers first.
 And that’s counterproductive, inconsistent and impractical right?!

 Even though the output file extension could be

 .tf (and as a matter of fact probably you can save it under any extension you want to), according to the official docs the command will write the expected changes if any, in a “vague” (binary) file format.
 So, correct me if I’m wrong but, it seems like the extension doesn’t matter in a way, except for whatever_you_put_as_plan_output_filename.tf.

 Therefore, tfplan, plan.tfplan and even tf.plan.out will do, though the first being the recommended one.